corincerami/mars-photo-api/README.md

 This API is designed to collect image data gathered by NASA's Curiosity, Opportunity, and Spirit rovers on Mars and make it more easily available to other developers, educators, and citizen scientists.

+## API Keys

+In order to access the endpoints at https://api.nasa.gov, you will need to obtain an API key from [NASA](https://api.nasa.gov/index.html#apply-for-an-api-key).
+You will need to include this API key with every request, with a query parameter `api_key=<YOUR_KEY>`.

 ## Photo Attributes

 Each rover has its own set of photos stored in the database, which can be queried separately.
 There are several possible queries that can be made against the API.
 Photos are organized by the sol (Martian rotation or day) on which they were taken, counting up from the rover's landing date.
 A photo taken on Curiosity's 1000th Martian sol exploring Mars, for example, will have a sol attribute of 1000.
 If instead you prefer to search by the Earth date on which a photo was taken, you can do that too.